 starvation, disease and ill treatment,

-population of the time.
+population under 16 years of age of the time.

 such inhumane methods the Boers could not fight, and eventually the British

 succeeded in their dream of colonising the entire Southern Africa in 1902, when

 of Vereeniging, ending the Second Anglo Boer War, was signed.
 Even in defeat, the Boers were recognized